RedisLabs/redislabs-docs/content/ri/installing/install-redis-desktop.md

 We are happy to receive any feedback at redisinsight@redislabs.com.
 {{< /note >}}

-RedisInsight offers the following features -

-- Easy to use browser based interface to search keys, view and edit data
-- Only GUI tool to support Redis Cluster
-- Supports SSL/TLS based connections
-- Run Memory Analysis

 To install RedisInsight:

 1. [Download](https://redislabs.com/redisinsight/) RedisInsight for Desktop.